-The reviews of the useful lives of intangible assets during 2018 affected the lives of a number of assets, mainly concession and software.
-The change of the useful live of concession contract was due to prolongation of the validity of the license.
-The
+The reviews of the useful lives of intangible assets during 2019 affected the lives of a number of assets, mainly license and software.
+The change on the useful life of the other affected intangible assets was made according to technological changes and business plans of the Company.
+The reviews resulted in the following change in the original trend of amortization in the current and future years: